Skip to content

 Run gpedit.msc as admin using the Start menu

-• The system will open Local Group Policy Editor on your Windows 11 Professional Editions.
+• The system will open the Local Group Policy Editor on your Windows 11 Professional Edition.

 The system will open Local Group Policy Editor